The Collaborative Law Group Will Guide You Through a Mediatied Divorce in Maryland

 Helping Family Law Clients Succeed Through Mediation

-At the Collaborative Law Group, we help people get the most out of their opportunities for dispute resolution through mediated divorce in Maryland, child custody cases or litigation between unmarried parents.
-To learn more about the ways that mediation can represent savings in stress, money and uncertainty, contact our office in Columbia.
+At the Collaborative Law Group, we help people get the most out of their opportunities for dispute resolution through mediated divorces, child custody cases, or litigation between unmarried parents.
+To learn more about how mediation can represent savings in stress, money, and uncertainty, contact our office in Columbia.

 How Does Family Law Mediation Work?

 The mediator can’t and won’t force you into a settlement and will not decide the outcome.
-A divorce lawyer experienced in family law mediation, acting as a mediator, can do a great deal to keep the discussion focused on the issues, keep personal conflicts and resentments off to the side, and increase the chances that the disputing parties will find a common ground for resolution.
-One of the real advantages of mediation is the possibility that the parties themselves can brainstorm a solution that would never occur to a judge or even your own attorney.
+A divorce lawyer experienced in family law mediation, acting as a mediator, can do a great deal to keep the discussion focused on the issues, keep personal conflicts and resentments off to the side, and increase the chances that the disputing parties will find common ground for a resolution.
+One of the real advantages of mediation is that the parties can brainstorm a solution that would never occur to a judge or even your attorney.

-At The Collaborative Law Group in Maryland, we make sure that you’re well prepared to get the most out of your divorce or family law mediation sessions.
-We’ll help you define your primary and secondary goals, spot areas where you can afford to make concessions, and develop convincing talking points that can advance your objectives.
+At The Collaborative Law Group in Maryland, we ensure that you’re well-prepared to get the most out of your divorce or family law mediation sessions.
+We’ll help you define your primary and secondary goals, spot areas where you can afford to make concessions and develop convincing talking points to advance your objectives.

-Family law attorney Jac Knust’s experience with family law mediation can help you understand the process and take advantage of what it has to offer.
-As a seasoned mediator who serves on four different court-approved family law mediation lists, he can serve both as counsel to people who need advice about the mediation process or as a third-party neutral available to facilitate mediation sessions for other lawyers’ clients in Maryland.
+Family law attorney Jac Knust’s experience with family law mediation can help you understand the process and take advantage of what it offers.
+As a seasoned mediator serving on four different court-approved family law mediation lists, he can serve as counsel to people needing advice about the mediation process or as a third-party neutral available to facilitate mediation sessions for other lawyers’ clients in Maryland.